Drains Cleared

 • Some use of non-standard fittings in 1980s speculative housing

-Supply pipe: Almost exclusively copper by this period.
+Supply pipe: In particular, almost exclusively copper by this period.
 Lead pipes from this era are extremely rare.

 Post-2000: Modern builds